Temporary VAT relief for Personal Protective Equipment (PPE)

 The list is driven by the PHE guidance issued on 24 April.
 You can find more detailed guidance in the HMRC press release and links to the relevant PHE guidance in the link here.
 One of the most common points raised by clients relates to hand sanitiser, which is not covered by this VAT relief.

-What about supplies that have taken place since 1 May and/or supplies near the deadline of 31 July?
+What about supplies that have taken place since 1 May and/or supplies near the 31 October 2020 deadline?

 The decision on whether to charge VAT rests with the supplier of PPE.
 If you are buying PPE, it is best to work with your supplier to agree the most appropriate VAT treatment.